Thibault-d/whack-a-french/readme.md

 # Whack-a-French

 In this game you will have to put yourself in the shoes of a French person: me!
-You'll have to identify quickly what you should SMASH and what you should let live, according to your knowledge of what's good or bad in France.
+You'll have to identify quickly what you should SMASH and what you shouldn't.

 User will user his mouse to point at objects and decide to SMASH or not by clicking on them.